TIBCOSoftware/tp-helm-charts/docs/workshop/cp-cluster/eks/README.md

 )
 ```

+> [!IMPORTANT]
+> To use the parameter group with rds.force_ssl value "1" for the PostgreSQL DB instance, you need to set the value
+> of spec.forProvider.dbParameterGroupName of the RDSInstance.database.aws.crossplane.io resource created using crossplane with this
+> parameter group name.
+> You will also need to apply the modification for the RDS DB instance for it to come into effect from AWS console.

 ### Storage Class
 > [!IMPORTANT]
 > If you have used crossplane to create storage class, please skip running below script.